PitterL/mpt2/README.md

 	- bit[1] T126 Wake up message report enabled when low power button pressed
 	- bit[3] Report T15 button message on idle mode
 	- bit[4] Report T15 button message on active mode
-- byte[1] Node: wakeup node(For Event system system, this is the node channel; for software sleep, this is node channels mask, which supports multi channel wakeup)
+- byte[1] Node: wakeup node(For `Event system sleep`, this is the node channel; for `software sleep`, this is node channels mask, which supports multi channel wakeup)
-- byte[3] THRESHOLD: wakeup threshold of the key
+- byte[3] THRESHOLD: wakeup threshold of the key( in `Event system mode` only, this byte is not use in `software sleep` mode).
 - byte[5] DRIFT: Drift time interval(200ms)

 ### T126 message: